ungdev/etuutt-front/docs/install.md

 ### Prettier - Code formatter

-    Prettier formate the code at each save (CTRL + S)  to make it more readable
+    Prettier formate the code at each save (CTRL + S)  to make it more readable.
+To make it work a each save you need to go on File->Preferences->Settings then type "Format On Save" and approuve it.

 ### Turbo Console Log

-    This extension make debugging much easier by automating the operation of writing meaningful log message.
+    This extension make debugging much easier by automating the operation of writing meaningful log message.To use it, you have to:
+    Selecting the variable which is the subject of the debugging and pressing ctrl + alt + L. The log message will be inserted in the next line relative to the selected variable like this:
+    "console.log("SelectedVariableEnclosingClassName -> SelectedVariableEnclosingFunctionName -> SelectedVariable", SelectedVariable)"

+    If you want to change the shortcup, go to File->Preferences->Keyboard Shortcups, then type "turboConsoleLog: displayLogMessage" and click on the pencil logo to change the key combination.

 ### Path Intellisense